Automattic/themes/mymenu/readme.txt

 == Description ==

-My Menu is a simple theme designed to facilitate restaurant owners’ site-building experiences.
+MyMenu is a simple theme designed to facilitate restaurant owners’ site-building experiences.
 It is clean, direct, and customizable.
 Test the cool style variations that have been added to the theme.

 == Changelog ==

 = 1.0.2 =
-* MyMenu: fixing after review (#7946)
+* Updates version number to equal the showcase (#8282)

 = 1.0.1 =
 * Hard-coded links removed from patterns/front-page.php